TEAMAI4SG/Lab7-Intro-Git-GitHub/README.md

 7. Open the Terminal window on VS Code and verify the installation by typing the following command in the terminal:

-- This command should return the installed version of Git.
+   a.
+This command should return the installed version of Git.

 ```Python
 git --version
 ```

 8. Set up Git: Configure your Git username and email.
 Begin by typing the following code in the terminal. **Use your actual name and email address.**

-- These commands will set your global Git configuration to identify your commits.
+   a.
+These commands will set your global Git configuration to identify your              commits.

 ```Python
 git config --global user.name "Your Name"